jbenet/transformer/README.md

 ## pandat formats -- an example

 How does pandat know what formats are?
-It has a large library of formats to convert between.
-These formats are specified using (a) component types, (b) conversion functions, and (c) encoding/decoding functions. pandat formats are specified using JSON-LD documents.
+It has a large library of Types (formats), Codecs, and Conversion functions.
+These compose.
+They are specified using JSON-LD documents and javascript code (codecs and conversions).

 ### the data